anosikeosifo/anosikeosifo.github.io/_posts/2017-12-30-architecting-for-scale-react-native.markdown

 Whoa, This must have been quite a long read!

-I hope you find it insightful and helpful.
+While this isn't all-encompassing*, I hope you find it insightful and helpful.
 I would be glad if you could share your thoughts and opinions on this as well as on how you go about implementing large-scale RN apps.

+\*In order to focus on the core of the article's purpose, i avoided going into details on the various **`__tests_`** modules.